-The module covers a basic knowledge of the Slovene language along with the first fundamentals of Slovene grammar.
+This module is a fast-track course of study for students in their final year who wish to acquire a new language.
 It develops aural comprehension and oral communication based on information acquired, and enables students to translate simple texts from and into Slovene.
 The module is taught by a native speaker and is based on a textbook, supported by additional materials.

 This module will introduce you to different forms, modes, and models of interpreting as well as the issues that are often encountered by professional interpreters.
 It will offer opportunities to explore the different techniques/skills required for both simultaneous and consecutive interpretation.
 The module is seminar-led in order to maximise practice in class with two hours of both lectures and practicals weekly.
 The main difficulties of interpreting will be examined, along with strategies to deal with them.

-In this module you’ll learn China under the communist party in the pre-reform era of 1949-1978.
-You’ll examine how China was organized and governed, changes in rural and urban society, the family, the economy and the Chinese workplace under Mao Zedong's CCP.
-You’ll have an hour a week of both lecture and seminar learning during this module.
+This module focuses on China from the Communist Revolution in the 1920s through the pre-reform era (1921-1978), examining how China was organised and governed, changes in rural and urban society, the family, the economy and the Chinese workplace under the socialist period (1949-1978).
+Major topics covered include: